Federated Ensemble-Directed Offline Reinforcement Learning: Experimental Evaluation

-We evaluated the performance of FEDORA on TurtleBot \citep{amsters2019turtlebot}, a two-wheeled differential drive robot shown in Fig. \ref{fig:turtlebot}.
-The goal is to collaboratively learn a control policy to navigate waypoints while avoiding obstacles using offline data distributed across multiple robots (clients).
+We evaluated the performance of FEDORA on TurtleBot \citep{amsters2019turtlebot}, a two-wheeled differential drive robot (Fig. \ref{fig:turtlebot}) to collaboratively learn a control policy to navigate waypoints while avoiding obstacles using offline data distributed across multiple robots (clients).
 This scenario is relevant to several real-world applications, such as cleaning robots in various houses, which aim to collaboratively learn a control policy to navigate and avoid obstacles using data distributed across different robots.
-Collaborative learning is essential in this setting because a single robot might not have enough data to learn from or have encountered adequately different scenarios.
+Collaborative learning is essential, because a single robot might not have enough data to learn from or have encountered adequately different scenarios.
 Additionally, federated learning overcomes the privacy concerns associated with sharing data among the robots.

-In our setup, $20$ clients participate in the learning process, each with a dataset consisting of $4$ trajectories.
-We collect data using four behavior policies with varying levels of expertise, as seen in Fig. \ref{fig:robot_traj}(a), and each robot's data is obtained from a single behavior policy.
-The training occurs over $100$ communication rounds, each consisting of $20$ local epochs.
-Fig. \ref{fig:robot_traj}(b) shows the trajectories obtained by the learned policies of different algorithms, and only FEDORA is able to successfully complete the trajectory without colliding with the obstacle.
-Fig. \ref{fig:robot_traj}(c) shows the cumulative reward comparison and FEDORA clearly outperforms other baselines.
+We collect data in the real-world using four behavior policies with varying levels of expertise ( Fig. \ref{fig:robot_traj}(a)).
+We train over $20$ clients for $100$ communication rounds, each consisting of $20$ local epochs (see Fig. \ref{fig:robot_traj}(c)).
+Fig. \ref{fig:robot_traj}(b) shows the trajectories obtained by the learned policies of different algorithms in the real-world, and only FEDORA is able to successfully reach the target by avoiding the obstacle.
+We provide more details in Appendix \ref{apdx:real-world}.
+We provide a video of our experiments at \url{https://github.com/DesikRengarajan/FEDORA}.